matter-labs/zksync/docs/swift-exits.md

 The user can create and sign a request for a swift exit for his withdraw operation.
 Validators can verify the user's signature, as well as to sign this request themselves.
 When the required number of signatures is collected (2/3 of the total number of validators), they are aggregated and validated on the contract.

-After that, on `Franklin` contract specified recipient balance will be reduced by the operation amount.
+After that, on `Rollup` contract specified recipient balance will be reduced by the operation amount.
 So after validating the block with this operation, the total amount for it is equal to 0.

 Depending on the amount of free funds on the `SwiftExitsInternal` contract, there will be created an Immediate exit request or Deffered exit request.

 Thus, the user will borrow the free funds of validators.
-This debt will be repaid automatically when verification of the specified `Franklin` block containing the operation occurs.
-The full amount of this operation will be sent from `Franklin` contract to `SwiftExitsInternal` contract to cover costs and accrue validators fees.
+This debt will be repaid automatically when verification of the specified `Rollup` block containing the operation occurs.
+The full amount of this operation will be sent from `Rollup` contract to `SwiftExitsInternal` contract to cover costs and accrue validators fees.

 ### Immediate exit